 Floret Flowers has been raising awareness for flower farmers and heirloom varieties since 2008.
 She now has an online seed store.
 There's also a tool that maps flower farms, so you can find locally grown flowers in your area.

-Saipua arranges artful displays in glass vessels, available only in Brooklyn and Manhattan.
+Saipua arranges artful displays in glass vessels.

 Urban Stems out of Washington, D.C., has teamed up with Vogue editors to create some breathtaking flower bouquets with delivery in neighborhoods throughout D.C. and NYC.

 The artistry of Emily Thompson Flowers are gorgeously leggy and wild, available only in Manhattan.

 Northern California-based floral designer Susan Kelly is the woman behind the whimsical arrangements of her bouquet shop Marion Moss.

 Farmgirl Flowers started out as San Francisco heroes (the shop was a savior for bouquets that would impress) and they delivered by bike.
 Now they deliver nationwide (not by bike).

 A couple of my favorite florists only sell to their local markets (naturally) or don't do retail.
 But some do deliver nationwide through B Brooks Fine Flowers.
 One such florist is North Carolina-based In Bloom LTD.